 James D. Corson, Rt.
 2, Mahaffey, Pa., Feb.
 12-The churches in Pa. are pressing forward as usual.
-I have not been far from my home congregation since wrecked my car in a head-on collision, Jan.
+I have not been far from my home congregation since I wrecked my car in a head-on collision, Jan.
 2. For some reason our lives were spared.
 I left the hospital the second day.
-My wife had to stay 2 weeks; she is ng well now, still under the doctor's care.
+My wife had to stay 2 weeks; she is doing well now, still under the doctor's care.
 We want to thank everyone that joined in the grand crusade of calls, cards and letters, and helpful gifts.
 Most of all we thank you for your prayers.
 At present our son, Tommy, is recovering from peritonitis, due to a severely infected and enlarged appendix.
-We are thankful so have.
-I was impressed with Brother Jesus Rodriguez, plar his life has been spared.
+We are thankful so far his life has been spared.
 We do appreciate the good brethren who stood by and prayed with us through this trying time.
 We enjoyed the good reports in the OPA, and feel very sorry to learn of the fall of our Brother Severe, in Africa.
 Glad, too, to read of the progress being made elsewhere.